-In this article we will tell you about the Money Moves for First Time Parents.
-One of the most joyful life changer game and event for a couple’s financial plan is the birth and coming of their very first child.
+In this article, we will tell you about the Money Moves for First Time Parents.
+One of the most joyful life-changing game and event for a couple’s financial plan is the birth of their very first child.
 If you are a first time parent this steps and money move will surely increase your finances.

 Having a college fund to put your baby through college is extremely is extremely important and many parents have beginning to embrace it.
 It is therefore highly recommended also to start saving into a 529 college savings plan.
 Opening a 529 account for your child will help you retain a total control of the money.
 The growth of a 529 account is always federal and state tax-free for college when used for higher education purpose.
 If your kid is fortunate to receive a scholarship, the funds can be transferred to assist other kids.
 The cost of acquiring a higher education is one of the biggest expenses of life.
 Therefore, getting a savings plan early can help you keep away from spending out of your retirement funds.

-The importance of Life Insurance cannot be over flogged.
+The importance of Life Insurance cannot be overstressed.
 This will eventually ensure that if an unexpected event befalls you or your spouse, your kids still have the hope of surviving.

 In our experience with clients, we noticed most don’t like the idea of their child receiving all of their assets by the time they are 18-years-old in a huge sum if they die prematurely.
 They prefer the idea of a living trust which allows them total control of the timing and distributions.
 Most also want one-third of their assets transferred at age 25, 30 and 35.
 The idea of spreading their inheritance out this way is much more appealing.
 It also reduces the chances of the child spending it all at once.